SEIfeoluwa/TheFinale/README.md

 ### ***Description***

-This application called Ctrl Center/CC is an application built for the new home environments with which technology is infused.
+This application called Ctrl Center/CtrlC is an application built for the new home environments with which technology is infused.
 The app will allow one to connect the technological devices in their home through the app and remotely control said devices directly from their phone.
-The
+The inspiration for this application came from my desire to connect

 ![Frontend Heirarchy](https://s8.gifyu.com/images/Screenshot-from-2022-05-05-13-19-03.png)